Credit:

 Guide combs help you set the length for your beard trimmer.
 If you need to use your trimmers with guide combs as part of your grooming regime:

-Always choose the highest setting comb guard first to achieve the desired length.
+- Always choose the highest setting comb guard first to achieve the desired length.
 This will prevent you from taking too much off at the outset.
-Adjust to the next lowest setting to go shorter until the desired length is achieved.
+Adjust to the next lowest setting to shorten the length until the desired length is achieved.

 Why You Should Trust Our Expertise